 The NPPF [Part 2, 1.1] section 9 seeks to promote sustainable transport through the planning system.
-BLP [Part 2, 2.1] policy IF2 expands on the NPPF and outlines how Development proposals should support the policies and objectives of the Transport Strategy as set out in the borough's Local Transport Plan.
+BLP [Part 2, 2.1] policy IF2 expands on the NPPF and outlines how Development proposals should support the policies and objectives of the Transport Strategy as set out in the borough's Local

+Transport Plan.
 However, the provision and operation of affordable, practical and convenient public transport services does not itself form part of the borough's Development Plan.
-This is a role that local councils manage via suitable partnerships and where necessary support by subsidy.
+This is a role that local councils manage via suitable partnerships and where necessary support by subsidy, noting that a Neighbourhood Plan cannot itself set subsidy levels.

-The MNP focuses on expanding on the principles in BLP policy IF2 and site AL7 by ensuring that providing access to and convenient interchanges between different public transport services/modes are considered.
+The Neighbourhood Plan focuses on expanding on the principles in BLP policy IF2 and site AL7 by ensuring that providing access to and convenient interchanges between different public transport services/modes are considered.